quixio/quix-streams/docs/tutorials/purchase-filtering/tutorial.md

 We initialize it, and then continue re-assigning to the same variable (`sdf`) as we add operations until we are finished with it.

-Also note how we pass our input topic object (from the previous step) to it.
+Also notice that we pass our input `Topic` (from the previous step) to it.

 ### Filtering Purchases